 In order to proceed to Phase 2 of the CHAT examination, candidates have to satisfy examiners that they are competent at evisceration and the range of other skills associated with routine autopsy practice, i.e. that they can assess the clinical aspects of a case, dissect a cadaver, examine the organs, and provide a cause of death and/or a plan of further investigatory action.
 It is expected that the APT will open the skull but the candidate will remove the brain.
-The external College examiner may watch all of the autopsy dissection.
+The external College examiner may watch any part or all of the autopsy dissection.

 Within a session, candidates can have two attempts at this phase, which should take place in the candidate's own mortuary or another where he/she wishes to be examined.
 In principle, the examination should take place at the candidate's familiar mortuary in his/her place of work within the 6-8 week period before the OSPE component of the examination and after their examination entry has been confirmed following the closing date for the relevant session.
-The examiners should be one local consultant (this may be candidate's educational supervisor, but can be another local consultant; this examiner must be active on an autopsy rota), and one from an adjacent region (external College examiner).
+The examiners should be one local consultant (this may be candidate's educational supervisor, but can be another local consultant; this examiner must be active on an autopsy rota), and one from an adjacent/another region (external College examiner).
 The outcome will be either satisfactory and proceed to phase 2 or unsatisfactory.

-The cadaver should be a relatively straightforward case, i.e. no significant infection, not multiple operations (or coronary artery bypass grafting) or significantly disturbed anatomy, not significantly decomposed, and not grossly obese.
+The cadaver should ideally be a relatively straightforward case, i.e. no significant infection, not multiple operations (or coronary artery bypass grafting) or significantly disturbed anatomy, not significantly decomposed, and not grossly obese.
 Medico-legal and consented autopsies are both appropriate.
+If there are limited cases for the exam then a more complex case may be chosen if both examiners agree, with appropriate allowance being made to the candidate.

-Prior to the invasive autopsy the examiner will engage in a discussion with the candidate regarding the risk assessment of the case along with their interpretation of the clinical history, formulation of the differential diagnosis and expected likely causes of death and plan of approach
+Prior to the invasive autopsy the examiner will engage in a discussion with the candidate regarding the risk assessment of the case along with their interpretation of the clinical history, formulation of the differential diagnosis and expected likely causes of death and planned approach.